-When it comes to manufacturing digitalization, many organizations know what they need to do but can’t bring themselves to do it.
+When it comes to digital transformation in the manufacturing industry, many organizations know what they need to do but can’t bring themselves to do it.
 To succeed in a post-COVID-19 world, however, manufacturers will need to embrace change or risk becoming extinct.

 IDC Research and Aegis Software recently presented a webinar on the intelligent approach to digitalization.
 Kicking off the webinar was an overview of the book by Dr. Spencer Johnson titled “Who Moved My Cheese?”
 This book is an analogy to the world many manufacturers face today and in the foreseeable future.
 It’s a cautionary tale about the dangers of complacency and the importance of embracing change.
 Cheese is used as a metaphor for what you desire, the maze is the journey, and the cheese continues to move.